DanDorantes/ALU-and-Decoder/README.md

 # ALU-and-Decoder
-Code in Assembler to make an ALU and a decoder.
+Code in Assembler to make an ALU and a decoder and implement it in a ATmega328p microcontroller.